Study says 43% of sunscreens do not meet SPF claims

 Emily Rubenstein, D.O.

-, is a board-certified dermatologist with Swedish Covenant Medical group.
+, is a board-certified dermatologist with Swedish Medical group.
 She treats adults and children with a wide range of medical and cosmetic skin concerns.
 Her services include treatments for chronic skin conditions, laser hair removal, peels, skin tightening, photorejuvenation,

 laser resurfacing, Botox, injectable fillers and a full line of specialty products.